Global mobility of expatriates (GLOMO) (H2020 MSCA)

-Promoting labour mobility across Europe is a central objective of the Europe 2020 strategy, which aims to tackle increasing shortages in labour and skills throughout the EU.
-Cross-border labour mobility is expected to benefit individual citizens, employers and the aggregate economy.
-The Marie Skłodowska-Curie program ‘Global mobility of employees’ (GLOMO) is an international research project coordinated in Bamberg and is part of the Horizon 2020 research and innovation programme.
-It will see eight partners from across Europe generate knowledge about the global mobility phenomenon of highly skilled migrants.
+Promoting labour mobility across Europe is a central objective of the Europe 2020 Strategy and it aims to tackle increasing labour and skill shortages in the EU.
+Cross-border labour mobility is expected to benefit both individual citizens, employers and the aggregate economy.
+In addition, intra-EU mobility is a means to foster European integration.

-- Systematically generate knowledge about the mobility phenomenon at the individual, organisational and macro level and its career implications (success factors, effects and added value).
+(a) to systematically generate knowledge about the mobility phenomenon and its implications (success factors, effects and added value);

-- Suggest relevant implications for individuals, organisations and European societies and economies.
+(c) to suggest relevant implications for individuals, organisations, the European societies and economies.

 Not only will GLOMO’s cutting-edge research be interdisciplinary (including specialists from the fields of management, economics, psychology, sociology, pedagogy and law) but also it will apply qualitative and quantitative methods across all levels of analysis (micro, meso and macro).
 A detailed description of methods employed in each sub-project can be found at www.glomo.eu/projects/.